ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 **Note**:

-*    Make sure you transfer back your results to the Project before selecting the terminate option.
+*    Make sure you transfer your results to the project before selecting the terminate option.

 ![Termination](../../img/El-MAVEN/Termination.png) <center>**Figure 10.** Instance Termination</center>